Uplink-Downlink Duality for Beamforming in Integrated Sensing and Communications: Uplink-Downlink Duality for ISAC

 This problem is now in the same form as the weighted downlink power minimization problem \eqref{prob:dl_comm} with weight $\mathbf{\tilde Q} =\lambda \mathbf{I} -\mathbf{Q}_{\boldsymbol{\beta}}$, for which an uplink-downlink duality relationship has been established in \cite{yutransmitter2007}, \emph{except} the conventional downlink power minimization problem requires $\mathbf{\tilde Q} \succcurlyeq 0$ in \eqref{prob:dl_comm}, but this is not necessarily true for the ISAC problem \eqref{prob:fixed_lambda}.

-This PSD condition on $\mathbf{\tilde Q} $ is important because the main result of \cite{yutransmitter2007} is that the weight matrix $\mathbf{\tilde Q}$ for the downlink power minimization problem becomes the noise covariance matrix in the dual uplink channel.
-Without the condition $\mathbf{\tilde Q} \succcurlyeq 0$, it cannot be a valid noise covariance.
+The condition that $\mathbf{\tilde Q}$ must be PSD is important in the result of \cite{yutransmitter2007}, because the weight matrix $\mathbf{\tilde Q}$ for the downlink power minimization problem becomes a noise covariance matrix in the dual uplink channel.
+Without such a condition, the noise in the uplink problem does not have a physical meaning.